-- Sticking to all the pre and post-surgical instructions post the tummy tuck helps with the swelling and discomfort.
+- Sticking to all the pre and post-surgical instructions post the abdominoplasty helps with the swelling and discomfort.
 Here are a few general tips that can help you: do not smoke or drink, stay clear of blood-thinning medications, wear a compression garment, walk around the house, consume a healthy diet that is low in sodium, and don’t forget to take your medications and go for follow up appointments.

 - Immediately contact your GP, Hospital or surgeon if you experience unreasonable pain, a fever, bleeding, infection, or trouble breathing.

 - You can discuss your scar reduction options with the surgeon.
 Make sure to follow all the pre and post-care instructions given by your surgeon.
 Once you are healed, you can start applying topical vitamin E and wear sunscreen on a regular basis.
-You can also consider scar minimisation treatments like skin needlin or laser skin resurfacing.
+You can also consider scar minimisation treatments like skin needling or laser skin resurfacing.

-Further Reading about Tummy Tuck
+Further Reading about Tummy Tuck/Abdominoplasty